MoneyCrush

 In my case, that would go like this.
 If a disaster happens in this relatively low-risk-of-disaster area, I think we’ll have worse things to worry about than a financial setback.
 Besides, disasters can strike bank and investment accounts too.

-Now do the reverse.
-What’s the BEST case?
-Shortly after we pay off our house, it nearly triples in value within a few months (that actually happened for a brief period during the real estate run-up — too bad it didn’t stay that way), we sell it, and we pay cash for a nicer place or take a trip around the world with the excess.
-Paying off the house is sounding pretty good right about now.
+What’s the BEST case that could happen?
+Suppose our house triples in value now that it’s paid-for (that actually happened for a brief period during the real estate run-up — too bad it didn’t stay that way), we sell it, and we pay cash for a nicer place or take a trip around the world with the excess.
+Paying off the house sounds even better that way.